Back to all articles

 1. Form Your Business Entity

-• File a Certificate of Formation with the Texas Secretary of State
+LLCs file a Certificate of Formation with the Texas Secretary of State.
+The fee is $300.

 2. Get Your Federal EIN